 Rennweg rises gently up a moraine hill from Bahnhofstrasse and runs below Lindenhof.
-The name was probably derived from "Rain", which means hillside.
-Rennweg was the widest street in Zurich in the Middle Ages and was especially distinguished from other streets and alleyways in Zurich due to its straightness.
+The name was probably derived from “Rain”, which means hillside.
+In the Middle Ages, Rennweg was the widest street in Zurich and particularly distinguished itself from other streets and alleyways in Zurich due to its straightness.

 Rennweg is the second most exclusive shopping area in Zurich after the Bahnhofstrasse, and its pedestrian zone invites you to stroll and linger.